hananzatar2001/CookMate/README.md

 **Shopping List**
 -  It allows the user to add the purchases he needs on this page, with the ability to mark the purchases that have been brought.
--  ### 🔔 Rahaf – Notifications Screen
+-  Notifications Screen
 Displays user-specific notifications fetched from Firebase.
 Includes recipe reminders and alerts tailored to the user.

----

-### ⭐ Favorites Page
+ **Favorites Page**
-Displays all recipes marked as favorites by the user.
+-  Displays all recipes marked as favorites by the user.
 Users can:
 -  View detailed recipe information
 -  Remove from favorites
 -  Share or set alerts

----

-### 🔍 Discovery Recipes Page
+**Discovery Recipes Page**
 Shows recipes fetched from:
 - Spoonacular API
 - User-uploaded recipes from Firebase
-Includes:
+-  Includes:
 - Search functionality
 - Infinite scrolling to explore more recipes
 - Clean grid layout

----

-### 🧂 Ingredients Recipe Page
+**Ingredients Recipe Page**
-Displays ingredients for a selected recipe.
+-  Displays ingredients for a selected recipe.
-If the recipe is from the API, possible ingredient substitutes are also shown.
+-  If the recipe is from the API, possible ingredient substitutes are also shown.

----

-### 📖 Steps Page
+**Steps Page**
-Provides detailed cooking instructions for the selected recipe.
+-  Provides detailed cooking instructions for the selected recipe.
-Structured in a step-by-step format to enhance the cooking experience.
+-  Structured in a step-by-step format to enhance the cooking experience.

----

 **Recipe Details Page**
-A full recipe view showing:
+-  A full recipe view showing:
 -  Image and title
-- Ingredients and instructions
+-   ngredients and instructions
 -  Nutritional values (calories, protein, fat, etc.)
-- Option to add the recipe to the meal plan
+-   ption to add the recipe to the meal plan

-**Emanr**

 **Authentication**
--SignupPage
+-  SignupPage
-Function:
+-  Function:
-Enables new users to create an account using Firebase services.
+-  Enables new users to create an account using Firebase services.
-Includes:
+-  Includes:
-Fields for name, email, and password
+-  Fields for name, email, and password
-Email duplication check
+-  Email duplication check
-User creation in Firebase Auth and Firestore
+-  User creation in Firebase Auth and Firestore
-Password encryption using SHA256
+-  Password encryption using SHA256

--LoginPage
+-  **LoginPage**
-Function:
+-  Function:
-Allows users to log in using email/password or Google/Facebook authentication.
+-  Allows users to log in using email/password or Google/Facebook authentication.
-Includes:
+-  Includes:
-Input validation for email and password
+-  Input validation for email and password
-Firebase Auth integration
+-  Firebase Auth integration
-Fetching userId from Firestore
+-  Fetching userId from Firestore
-Saving session using SharedPreferences
+-  Saving session using SharedPreferences
-Navigates to HomeScreen upon successful login
+-  Navigates to HomeScreen upon successful login

--ForgotPasswordDialog
+- **ForgotPasswordDialog**
-Function:
+-  Function:
-A dialog box that allows users to reset their password.
+-  A dialog box that allows users to reset their password.
-Includes:
+-  Includes:
-Email input only
+-  Email input only
-Sends a reset password link using Firebase Auth Displays success or error messages via SnackBar
+-  Sends a reset password link using Firebase Auth
+-  Displays success or error messages via SnackBar

 **Home Screen**
--HomeScreen
+-  HomeScreen
-Function:
+-  Function:
-Main dashboard displayed after user login.
+-  Main dashboard displayed after user login.
-Includes:
+-  Includes:
-Displays current date and greeting
+-  Displays current date and greeting
-Shows remaining daily calories via a radial gauge Fetches personalized meal suggestions from API Displays protein, carbs, and fat using calculated values from a custom widget
+-  Shows remaining daily calories via a radial gauge
+-  Fetches personalized meal suggestions from API
+-  Displays protein, carbs, and fat using calculated values from a custom widget

 **Splash1 Screen**
--Splash1 Screen
+-  Splash1 Screen
-Function:
+-  Function:
-The initial welcome screen shown when the app launches for the first time.
+-  The initial welcome screen shown when the app launches for the first time.
-Includes:
+-  Includes:
-Display of the CookMate app logo
+-  Display of the CookMate app logo
-A short description: "Personalized recipes, smart meal planning..."
+-  A short description: "Personalized recipes, smart meal planning..."
-A Call-to-Action button that navigates to the next screen
+-  A Call-to-Action button that navigates to the next screen

 **Splash2 Screen**
--Splash2 Screen (CookingQuoteScreen)
+-  Splash2 Screen (CookingQuoteScreen)
-Function:
+-  Function:
-An animated motivational quote screen layered transparently over Splash1 before login.
+-  An animated motivational quote screen layered transparently over Splash1 before login.
-Includes:
+-  Includes:
-Animated quote: "Cooking is an art..."
+-  Animated quote: "Cooking is an art..."
-“Let’s start cooking” button that leads to the LoginPage
+-  “Let’s start cooking” button that leads to the LoginPage

 **saved recipes**
--SavedRecipesScreen
+-  SavedRecipesScreen
-Function:
+-  Function:
-Displays all recipes the user has saved.
+-  Displays all recipes the user has saved.
-Includes:
+-  Includes:
-Retrieves data from Firestore using SavedRecipeService Category filtering (All, Breakfast, Lunch, etc.)
+-  Retrieves data from Firestore using SavedRecipeService
+-  Category filtering (All, Breakfast, Lunch, etc.)
-Navigates to detailed recipe view on tap
+-  Navigates to detailed recipe view on tap

 **User Profile**
--User Profile Screen
+-  User Profile Screen
-Function:
+-  Function:
-Displays and allows editing of user account details.
+-  Displays and allows editing of user account details.
-Includes:
+-  Includes:
-Shows user's name, bio, and profile picture
+-  Shows user's name, bio, and profile picture
-Uploads profile image to Cloudinary
+-  Uploads profile image to Cloudinary
-Updates Firestore data on edit
+-  Updates Firestore data on edit
-Displays uploaded, saved, and favorited recipes by category Counters show the number of recipes per type
+-  Displays uploaded, saved, and favorited recipes by category
+-  Counters show the number of recipes per type

 **NavigationBar**
--NavigationBar
+-  NavigationBar
-Function:
+-  Function:
-Custom bottom navigation bar for page navigation.
+-  Custom bottom navigation bar for page navigation.
-Includes:
+-  Includes:
-Navigation between Home, Saved Recipes, and Profile Highlights the active screen using currentIndex Icon-only design with no labels
+-  Navigation between Home, Saved Recipes, and Profile
+-  Highlights the active screen using currentIndex
+-  Icon-only design with no labels

 **SessionHandler**
--SessionHandler (in Splash)
+-  SessionHandler (in Splash)
-Function:
+-  Function:
-Checks for an active user session on app startup.
+-  Checks for an active user session on app startup.
-Includes:
+-  Includes:
-Uses SharedPreferences to check for a saved userId
+-  Uses SharedPreferences to check for a saved userId
-If found, navigates directly to HomeScreen
+-  If found, navigates directly to HomeScreen
-If not, shows Splash1 → Splash2 → LoginPage
+-  If not, shows Splash1 → Splash2 → LoginPage

 ----------------------------------------------------------------------------
 ## **Notifications Screen**